 This report advises the council on actions undertaken to deliver on the climate agenda.
 It keeps members appraised on the recently submitted bid to improve the energy efficiency of the Council's social housing stock.
-Also due to recent news of a successful solar panel bid and the identification of opportunities to obtain grant funding for an energy heat network business case, delegated authority is being sought to progress with the development of the business case during the pre-election period.
+Also due to recent news of a successful solar panel bid and the identification of opportunities to obtain grant funding for an energy heat network business case, we are seeking delegated authority to progress with the development of the business case during the pre-election period.

-Subject to Cabinet approval on 6 March 2024 to recommend that Council delegates authority to the council's Chief Finance (s151) Officer in consultation with the Cabinet portfolio holder for Resources, the following actions:
+To recommend that Council delegates authority to the council's Chief Finance (s151) Officer in consultation with the portfolio holder for Resources to:

-- a) Sign a memorandum of understanding (MoU) with the Department of Net Zero and Energy Security (DESNZ) to agree terms and conditions for Social Housing Decarbonisation funding up to a value of £3m. - b) Increase the HRA Capital Programme by an amount equivalent to any DESNZ grant funding agreed plus the match funding element from the council, currently anticipated to be £2.7m. - c) Increase the General Fund Capital Programme by £0.895m for the solar panel project on Riverside Leisure Centre and formally sign any related grant documentation for £0.520m.
-Note that the funding requirement from the council of £0.375m can be funded from borrowing. - d) Apply and sign a grant application for heat networks feasibility and business case.
+- Sign a memorandum of understanding (MoU) with the Department of Net Zero and Energy Security (DESNZ) to agree terms and conditions for Social Housing Decarbonisation funding up to a value of £3m; - b) Increase the HRA Capital Programme by an amount equivalent to any DESNZ grant funding agreed plus the match funding element from the council, currently anticipated to be £2.7m; - c) Increase the General Fund Capital Programme by £0.895m for the solar panel project on Riverside Leisure Centre and formally sign any related grant documentation for £0.520m.
+Note that the funding requirement from the council of £0.375m can be funded from borrowing; and - d) Apply and sign a grant application for heat networks feasibility and business case.